 Household Battery Recycling

-DO NOT RECYCLE: Lead-acid batteries, gel cell batteries or wet cell batteries on your one-sort cart.
+DO NOT RECYCLE: Lead-acid batteries, gel cell batteries or wet cell batteries through the one-sort recycling program.

 These batteries, from automobiles, recreational crafts, power tools, and large children’s toys should be brought to one of Hennepin County’s HHW & Recycling Drop-Off Facilities or a retail location that sells lead-acid batteries for proper recycling.
 Per Minnesota Statute § 115A.915, it is illegal to place lead-acid batteries in the garbage, and per Minnesota Statute § 325E.115, all retail locations that sell lead-acid batteries are required to accept used lead-acid batteries from the customer.